jsdelivrbot/openarch-d8/README.md

 * change raster icons to vector
 * external link on awards list should only show if link exists.
 * external link on awards list not working
+* remove all custom display settings (teaser, full, etc) from bottom of content type > manage display.
+* make sure all imported images go into raw_images/Y-m
+* handle case when there are no relations for task
+* implement text trimmed/summary with more button
+*

 #### ISSUES: